devicetree-org/devicetree-specification/source/flattened-format.rst

 ``FDT_PROP`` (0x00000003)
-   The FDT_PROP token marks the beginning of the representation of one property in the device tree.
+   The FDT_PROP token marks the beginning of the representation of one property in the devicetree.
 It shall be followed by extra data describing the property.
 This data consists first of the property’s length and name represented as the following C structure: